 The Council of Australian Governments (COAG) committed to closing the gap in indigenous life expectancy by 2033 and halving the gap in mortality rates for indigenous children under five by 2018.

-To improve indigenous health care, Queensland Health is implementing the Making Tracks Investment Strategy 2015–2018.
-The strategy outlines the various initiatives intended to reduce the health gap and focuses on:
+To improve indigenous health care, Queensland Health developed the Making Tracks Investment Strategy 2015–2018 and is now implementing the Making Tracks Investment Strategy 2018–2021.
+These strategies outline the various initiatives intended to reduce the health gap and focuses on:

 - a healthy and safe start to life